IDR/deployment/docs/deployment.md

 ## Ansible inventory

-You have three options for setting up an Ansible inventory to use with the IDR deployment playbooks, depending on how you [provisioned the servers](provisioning.md).
+You have two options for setting up an Ansible inventory to use with the IDR deployment playbooks, depending on how you provisioned the servers.

 ### OpenStack dynamic private inventory
-This is the recommended method if you provisioned the servers using the supplied OpenStack playbook and are familiar with [Ansible dynamic inventories](http://docs.ansible.com/ansible/intro_dynamic_inventory.html), and is the methods we use internally for managing the production IDR servers.
+This is the recommended method if you provisioned the servers using the supplied OpenStack playbook and are familiar with [Ansible dynamic inventories](http://docs.ansible.com/ansible/intro_dynamic_inventory.html), and is the method we use internally for managing the production IDR servers.

 [inventories/openstack-idr.py](../inventories/openstack-idr.py) is a modified version of the [default Ansible OpenStack dynamic inventory](https://raw.githubusercontent.com/ansible/ansible/devel/contrib/inventory/openstack.py) to make it easier to use an [Ansible SSH gateway/jump host](http://docs.ansible.com/ansible/faq.html#how-do-i-configure-a-jump-host-to-access-servers-that-i-have-no-direct-access-to), and to configure multiple networks.
 The main changes are: